Regulation of electronic cigarettes: Europe

-Current legal status of e-cigarettes and nicotine-containing or nicotine-free cartridges in Europe:

 European Union

 On 19 December 2012, the European Commission adopted its proposal to revise the European Union Tobacco Products Directive 2001/37/EC which included proposals to introduce restrictions on the use and sales of e-cigarettes.

 On 8 October 2013 the European Parliament in Strasbourg voted down the commission's proposal to introduce medical regulation for e-cigarettes, but proposed that cross-border marketing of e-cigarettes be regulated similarly to tobacco products, meaning that sales of e-cigarettes to under-18s would be prohibited in the European Union, along with most cross-border advertising.
 Warning labels also would be required.
 The Parliament and Member States are involved in trilogue discussions to reach a common conclusion.

 In February 2014, the European Parliament approved new regulations for tobacco products, including e-cigarettes.
 The new regulations forbid advertising of e-cigarettes, set limits on maximum concentrations of nicotine in liquids, limit maximum volumes of liquid that can be sold, require child-proof and tamper-proof packaging of liquid, set requirements on purity of ingredients, require that the devices deliver consistent doses of vapor, require disclosure of ingredients and nicotine content, and empower regulators to act if the regulations are violated.
 In October 2014 e-cigarette manufacturer Totally Wicked won the right to challenge the directive at the Court of Justice of the EU.
 The hearing took place on 1 October 2015 and the results will not be announced until early 2016.
+In May 2016, the Court of Justice ruled to uphold the directive, which went into effect the same month.

 In autumn 2013, the e-cigarette industry ran "a determined lobbying campaign" to defeat proposed European legislation to regulate e-cigarettes like medical devices.
 Pharmaceutical manufacturers GlaxoSmithKline and Johnson & Johnson have lobbied the US government, the Food and Drug Administration (FDA), and the EU parliament for stricter regulation of e-cigarettes which compete with their products Nicorette gum and nicotine patches.